- Genome Browser

-SNP data: If queries against the SNP table on our public MySQL server or on your own MySQL installation are slow, then they can be sped up by using the "bin" field; you can contact us for more information.
+SNP data: If queries against the SNP table on one of our public MariaDB servers or on your own MariaDB installation are slow, then they can be sped up by using the "bin" field; you can contact us for more information.

 Please see the Genes in GTF

 or GFF Format wiki page for examples and various methods for conversion.
 The

 utility can convert files from several sources, such as Table Browser output from a genePred table,